edeustace/assets-loader/README.md

 If you want to see logs from asset loader - make sure you add a logger for 'assets-loader' to your log config.
 ### Developing
 Clone the project and run `play`.

+### Release Notes

+### 0.9.3
+- Added ability for clients to use the assets processed by Assets Loader for deployment -- Added a trait Deployer that clients can implement and then instantiate Loader with this Implementation !
+This is a breaking change - Loader is no longer an object.

+### 0.9.2
+- First Version